Islamic State group claims responsibility for knife attack in Solingen, Germany that killed 3

 The three people who died were two men aged 67 and 56 and a 56-year-old woman, authorities said.
 Police said the attacker appeared to have deliberately aimed for his victims' throats.

+“We are seeing the first signs of a new wave of terrorist attacks,” said Peter Neumann, a professor of security studies at King’s College in London.
+IS “is trying to capitalize on the huge mobilization resulting from Hamas’ terror offensive on 7 October 2023, even though strictly speaking it had nothing to do with it,” he said.

+“The kind of attack we saw in Solingen is exactly the kind of attack that (IS) is trying to inspire.
+It’s calling on people over the internet to attack ‘unbelievers’ using simple methods. like cars and knives. that way, it is trying to create an impression that (the Islamic State group) is everywhere and could strike anytime,” Neumann told the Associated Press.

-Thorsten Fleiss from the German police, who was the chief of operations on Friday night, said that police are conducting various searches and investigations in the entire state of North Rhine Westphalia that will continue throughout the day.
+Thorsten Fleiss who was the chief of police operations on Friday night, said that police were conducting various searches and investigations in the entire state of North Rhine Westphalia that will continue throughout the day.

 He said that it is a “big challenge” to bring together available evidence and testimony from witnesses in order to come up with a overall picture.